Adaptive Autoguidance for Item-Side Fairness in Diffusion Recommender Systems: Methodology

-We first introduce AG-DiffRec, which simply employs autoguidance~\cite{karras2025diffusion_bad_version_aan} to RSs and is used as one of the baselines.
+\textbf{AG-DiffRec:} We first introduce AG-DiffRec, which simply employs autoguidance~\cite{karras2025diffusion_bad_version_aan} to RSs and is used as one of the baselines.
 At each denoising step~$t$, we employ two denoisers: a high-quality main model $f_1$ and a weaker guiding model $f_0$ trained on the same task but for fewer epochs.
 Given the same noisy input $\mathbf{x}_t$ (i.e., the corrupted user interaction vector), both denoisers produce estimates of the interaction vector at step $t$: $\mathbf{z}_1 = f_1(\mathbf{x}_t, t)$ and $\mathbf{z}_0 = f_0(\mathbf{x}_t, t)$.
 These outputs are combined using a fixed guidance weight $w$ across all denoising steps.
 Hence, the standard AG formulation is given by

-\textbf{A2G-DiffRec:} We extend AG-DiffRec with an Adaptive Autoguidance Network (AAN), jointly optimized with the main diffusion model (see Figure~\ref{fig:model}).
-In addition, a unified popularity regularization is incorporated to explicitly promote balanced exposure across popularity groups.
-During sampling, the learned adaptive weights are used to fuse the main and weak model outputs at each denoising step.
+\textbf{\ourmethod:} We extend AG-DiffRec with an Adaptive Autoguidance Network (AAN), jointly optimized with the main diffusion model (see Figure~\ref{fig:model}).
+Additionally, a fairness-aware regularization is incorporated to explicitly promote balanced exposure across popularity groups.
+During sampling, the learned adaptive weights are used to fuse the main and weak model outputs at each step.

 \textit{Adaptive Autoguidance Network.}

 The AAN, a multilayer perceptron (MLP), learns to predict a guidance weight $w$ at each step $t$ to balance recommendation accuracy and item-side fairness.
 AAN takes as input the concatenation $\mathbf{u}$ of the reconstructed vectors $\mathbf{z}_1$ and $\mathbf{z}_0$ from the main and weak models, respectively, together with three signals characterizing complementary aspects of the discrepancy between the two models~\cite{Lakshminarayanan17ensembles,karras2025diffusion_bad_version_aan}: